 Her research interests include British modernist women writers, especially biography; history and theory of sexuality; psychoanalytic theory; nineteenth and twentieth century British literature; and women's studies.

 Her books include May Sinclair: A Modern Victorian (Oxford, 2000), Vita and Virginia: The Work and Friendship of V.Sackville-West and Virginia Woolf (Oxford, 1993), and Virginia Woolf's "To the Lighthouse" (St Martin's, 1990).
 She also co-edited a collection of essays with Trudi Tate called Women's Fiction and the Great War (Oxford, 1997), and in 1995 she published an edited collection of essays on lesbian criticism, Volcanoes and Pearl Divers (Onlywomen Press).
 Editions include a Norton Critical Edition of Virginia Woolf's Jacob's Room in 2007, Katherine Mansfield's Something Childish and Other Stories for Penguin in 1996, and Virginia Woolf's Night and Day for Oxford World's Classics in 1992.
-She has published numerous essays and articles in journals including Modernism/modernity and History Workshop Journal, and she is on the editorial collective of Feminist Studies.
+She has published numerous essays and articles in journals including Modernism/modernity and History Workshop Journal, and for twelve years, she was on the editorial collective of Feminist Studies.

 She is currently working on a scholarly edition of Virginia Woolf's Orlando, co-edited with Ian Blyth, for Cambridge University Press; and completing a book called Waste and Efficiency in British Culture, 1864-1922.

 Her teaching interests include nineteenth and twentieth century British literature, Virginia Woolf, psychoanalytic and cultural theory, and introductory women's studies.
+Recently she has been experimenting with blended learning, teaching one of her courses partially online.